er888kh/linux-cli-community/README.md

 *Note: Make sure to run pip with sudo, so it installs globally and recognizes the command with sudo*

-`sudo pip3 install protonvpn-cli`
+`sudo pip3 install e-protonvpn-cli`

 #### Updating ProtonVPN-CLI

-`sudo pip3 install protonvpn-cli --upgrade`
+`sudo pip3 install e-protonvpn-cli --upgrade`

 ### Manual Installation from source